 desired and also so that it may be used to control conditionally the

 initiation of a Fortran compilation.
-Excess FIN
+Excess FINs anywhere in the

-s prior to a TO
+program or missing FINs prior to a TO or END are

 minor errors.
 All other context and all syntax errors are considered